odin-lang/odin-lang.org/content/docs/install.md

 3. Clone the repository somewhere: `git clone https://github.com/odin-lang/Odin`
 4. Navigate to the Odin folder: `cd Odin`
 5. Optionally use `git checkout dev-YYYY-MM` to checkout an official release
+6. Run `git lfs install` (once, to install git hooks) and optionally `git lfs pull` to set up Git LFS and fetch the files stored there.
-6. Run `make release-native`
+7. Run `make release-native`
     * If you want to specify an explicit LLVM version or path, you can set the `LLVM_CONFIG` environment variable: `LLVM_CONFIG=/path/to/llvm-config make release-native`
-7. Optionally add the Odin folder to your shell's path or symlink the `odin` binary to a folder that is in your shell's path
+8. Optionally add the Odin folder to your shell's path or symlink the `odin` binary to a folder that is in your shell's path
     * Example for ZSH (from the Odin folder): `echo 'export PATH="/path/to/Odin/folder:$PATH"' >> ~/.zshrc`
     * Note that the compiler executable expects to be next to/in the same folder as the `base`, `core`, and `vendor` folders, you can however set the `ODIN_ROOT` environment variable to override this